marlago/website/content/pages/homepage.md

 ### About

 I study sentence comprehension in native and non-native speakers of different languages.
 My goal is to figure out how humans represent and use grammatical knowledge, and how their knowledge changes when they are exposed to a new language.
-I use eye-tracking, neurophysiological and crosslinguistic evidence with the goal of building cognitive models of the representations and processes that underlie real-time language processing.
+I use eye-tracking, neurophysiological and crosslinguistic evidence to build cognitive models of the representations and processes that underlie real-time language processing.

 ### Background